Skip to main content

 You are about to hit “sign” and confirm on your hardware wallet.

-This is a guide on how to perform a complete check of the transaction on your hardware wallet.
+This is a guide on how to perform a check of the transaction on your hardware wallet with a 3rd party command line tool.

 For a basic guide on how to verify transaction data on e.g. Metamask or Rabby, refer to this guide.